weijen17/NameSearcher/README.md

-# Name Searcher - LangGraph Two Agent System
+# NameSearcher - LangGraph Two Agent System

 Perform similar name search for a given product or brand.
 A two-agent system using LangGraph where a Researcher agent performs web searches using Serper API and an Analyst agent churning final result.